1985shree/1985shree/README.md

 - 💬 Ask me about Spectroscopy, Data processing, Data visualization

-- 📫 How to reach me: https://www.linkedin.com/in/shreetama-karmakar-9069a58a/
+- 📫 How to reach me: Linkedin : https://www.linkedin.com/in/shreetama-karmakar-9069a58a/

 - 😄 Pronouns: she/her